Damieee/Recyclo-Backend-_-Flask/Documentation.md

     If successful, JSON object with the message "An email containing instructions to reset your password has been sent." and HTTP status code 200 (OK)
     If unsuccessful, JSON object with an error message and HTTP status code 401 (Unauthorized)

-- GET/POST `/reset_password/<email>/<token>/<new_password>`
+- GET/POST `/reset_password/<token>/<new_password>/<confirm_password>`
-    This endpoint allows users to reset their password by accepting a POST request with the email, token, and new password provided as parameters.
+    This endpoint allows users to reset their password by providing their email, token sent to them, new password, and confirm password.

     Request Parameters:

-    email:
+    email: string
-    token:
+    token: string
-    new_password:
+    new_password: string
+    confrim_password: string
     Response:

     If successful, JSON object with the message "Password successfully changed." and HTTP status code 200 (OK)